djex/Playnite-Multi-User/README.md

+This is a small patch to allow multi user access to the LiteDB database.
+This will allow opening Playnite on multiple computers on a network share.

+**Warning:** Any changes made while multiple instances are open will not be reflected on the other clients until restarted.
+It is recommended if changes need to be made (adding games, etc) only make changes while one instance of Playnite is open at a time.

 # <img src="https://playnite.link/applogo.png" width="32">  Playnite [![Crowdin](https://badges.crowdin.net/playnite/localized.svg)](https://crowdin.com/project/playnite)
 An open source video game library manager and launcher with support for 3rd party libraries like Steam, Epic, GOG, EA App, Battle.net and [others](https://playnite.link/addons.html).
 Includes game emulation support, providing one unified interface for your games.